Skip to main content

 During construction, interest-only payments are commonly made on the balance of the money you have drawn.
 The loan is designed to pay the general contractor who will submit payments to all subcontractors in installments based on how much of the work has been completed at each stage of construction.
 Subcontractors are required to provide a signed “Lien Waiver” upon payment.

-Apply Now Schedule a Time to Discuss Construction Loans
+Schedule a Time to Discuss Construction Loans

 What type of home construction loan is best for you?